Virginia State Route 244: History

+In 2006, the Arlington County and Fairfax County Board of Supervisors approved plans of bringing railed streetcars to Columbia Pike along an either a 5 or 6 mi stretch from the Pentagon to the Skyline area.
+VDOT, however, refused to allow a streetcar on a primary route; as well, other redevelopment projects were delayed by being subjected to the lengthy review and oversight processes required for state-maintained routes, creating friction with the Arlington County government.
+Thus, by their request, 3.3 mi of SR 244 – nearly its entire length in the county – was removed from the primary state highway system at the September 2010 meeting of Commonwealth Transportation Board.
+It is now the unsigned County Route 23, a part of Arlington's locally maintained road system.
+0.37 mi of Columbia Pike, containing the eastern interchange with SR 27, remains in the primary system as a discontinuous segment of SR 244.
+Though the streetcar project was cancelled in 2014, the length has never been returned to the system.
+However, SR 244 continues to be fully posted as a through route in Arlington as its signs were never removed.

+In 2016, Arlington County proposed a "premium transit network" down Columbia Pike, using frequent buses in mixed traffic (not dedicated lanes) and purpose-built stops in place of streetcars.
+The westernmost third of the proposed 24 bus stops are open as of summer 2024.

 Major intersections

 Columbia Pike Trail

 Near Lake Barcroft in Fairfax County, a 0.5 mile long trail called the Columbia Pike Trail runs along the south side of the pike.
 The trail runs from Firehouse Lane in Bailey's Crossroads to Mary Meindl Court In Lincolnia.
 The first section of the trail, from Lincolnia to just short of Powell Lane was completed in 2001 when a 184 long bridge over Holmes Run was completed.
 Prior to 2007, the section from Powell to Firehouse was built.
 In 2007 the Holmes Run Trail was extended to connect to the Columbia Pike Trail.
 In 2012, the gap between Holmes and Run and Powell Lane was closed.
 In June 2017, the trail section between Powell and Madison was widened and rebuilt at a new grade.